Resources for pilot and feasibility studies

 Pilot and feasibility studies differ from studies to evaluate the effectiveness or efficacy of an intervention in that they are concerned with addressing areas of uncertainty and assessing feasibility.
 This different focus affects objectives and means that their design, analysis, and reporting are different and need special consideration.

-For example, a pilot trial assessing feasibility of conducting a future definitive trial might collect data on items such as recruitment and retention to assess feasibility, analysis is likely to be based on descriptive statistics since the study is not powered for formal hypothesis testing for effectiveness/efficacy, and reporting would need to include detail on items such as identification and consent of participants, criteria for deciding whether to progress to the main trial, unintended consequences during the trial, and implications for progression.
+For example, a pilot trial assessing feasibility of conducting a future definitive trial might collect data on items such as recruitment and retention to assess feasibility.
+Analysis is likely to be based on descriptive statistics since the study is not powered for formal hypothesis testing for effectiveness/efficacy, and reporting would need to include detail on items such as identification and consent of participants, criteria for deciding whether to progress to the definitive study, unintended consequences during the study, and implications for progression.

 This page provides resources to help trialists and researchers to conduct a pilot or feasibility study.